lycwed/pixi-form/README.md

 Includes now :

-- `PIXI.form.TextInput` to generate input
+- `PIXI.form.Input` to generate input
-- `PIXI.form.TextInputStyles` to generate input styles
+- `PIXI.form.InputStyles` to generate input styles
+- `PIXI.form.Button` to generate a button with styles
 - `PIXI.form.Form` to generate form to wrap inputs

 I introduce:

 - the input type password
 - the notion of rules to validate an input and the box colorization on blur.
+- the button generator
 - the formulary allows you to validate submit according to the input validation.
 - d.ts file.